Blog / Link analysis & graph databases, Payments & payment fraud, Refund abuse

 When do refunds become a problem?

-Refund abuse (aka. returns abuse) occurs when a customer uses the returns policy of a merchant so much that it becomes unprofitable.
+Refund abuse, sometimes called returns abuse, occurs when a customer uses the returns policy of a merchant so much that it becomes unprofitable.
 Returns are a financial strain for many retailers, costing them on average nearly 60% of the item's original sales price.
 Customers may also abuse refunds by faking returns, returning forgeries, or reselling merchandise.

 Every business experiences refund abuse differently.
 Some industries can expect more genuine refunds than others, making the threshold for what counts as refund abuse difficult to determine.